UNCG-DAISY/Instagrain/software/readme.md

 After assembling the case and wiring the electronics for the RPi (see the ['hardware directory'](../hardware)), it's time to get the Software and configurations set.

-## Option One
+## Option 1
 Flash sd card with image from https://cshl.synology.me:5001/d/f/670216654824718296

-## Option Two
+## Option 2
 ## Update Pi

-Boot up Raspberry Pi and connect to internet
-Update raspberry Pi with commands
+Boot up Raspberry Pi and connect to internet, and update Raspberry Pi with commands
 ```
 sudo apt-get update
 sudo apt-get upgrade